rosanof/guidance-rtb/README.md

     <         {{- toYaml .Values.podSecurityContext | nindent 8 }}
     <shared
     ```
-8. run the load generator and monitor ALB metrics for traffic
+8. run the load generator and monitor NLB metrics for traffic